TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-10-12-how-we-stopped-merging-pull-requests.md

 ## Delegate and Automate Merge Request

 What if I told you just a few percent of these manually?
-The rest is done by [Kodiak](https://github.com/marketplace/kodiakhq).
-That's not my full-time on-demand coworker, but Github Application that **handles automated merging**.
+The rest is done by GitHub Auto-merge.

-How does *Kodiak* work?
+How does *GitHub Auto-merge* work?
 You mark the pull-request with the "automerge" tag, then - if CI passes - the pull-request is merged.
 So instead of waiting 240 times for CI feedback, you'll **add the tag when you finish the review**.
 Then the pull-request is closed, and you can focus on the next work in the peace.

-## 4 Steps to Setup Kodiak
+## 4 Steps to Setup Auto-Merge

 ### 1. Go to Setting of your GitHub Repository